terramate-io/terramate/docs/code-generation/index.md

 }
 ```

+### Assertions consist of the following fields:

+* **assertion**: This obligatory field evaluates a boolean expression that determines the validity of the assertion.

+* **message**: Another obligatory field, this evaluates to a string and serves as a descriptive error message that aids in understanding the cause of the assertion failure.

+* **warning (optional)**: By default, this field is set to false.
+However, when evaluated to true, it allows code generation to proceed even in the presence of a false assertion.
+While code will be generated, a warning highlighting the failed assertion will be displayed during the code generation process.

-When the **assertion** is false on the context of a stack, code generation for
-that stack will fail and the reported error will be the one provided on the
-**message** field.
-The stack won't be touched, no files will be changed/created/deleted.
+These fields can contain expressions accessing **globals, lets, and metadata**.
+When the assertion is false on the context of a stack, code generation for that stack will fail and the reported error will be the one provided on the message field.
+The stack won't be modified, and no files will be created, modified, or deleted.
+Assertions offer hierarchical behavior, enabling you to define assert blocks at different levels of the project hierarchy.

-Optionally the **warning** field can be defined and if it is evaluated to true
-then an false **assertion** will **not** generate an error.
-Code will be generated,
-but a warning output will be shown during code generation.

-The **assert** block has hierarchical behavior, any assert blocks defined in a
-directory will be applied to all stacks inside this directory.
-For example, an
-**assert** block defined on the root of a project will be applied to all stacks
-in the project.

 Assert blocks can also be defined inside `generate_hcl` and `generate_file` blocks.
 When inside one of those blocks it has the same semantics as describe above, with